 Recovering from Emotional Trauma in a Safe, Women-Only Setting

 At Malibu Vista, we specialize in helping women recover from emotional trauma.
-Treatment starts with talking about how you feel.
 We create a nurturing, supportive environment where you can open up to compassionate female mental health professionals and a small, close-knit group of other women who have experienced similar struggles.

 We utilize a wide range of traditional and alternative therapies to help women heal from trauma.
-Since trauma is held in the mind as well as the body, at Malibu Vista, we provide the full range of trauma therapies to our clients, including Somatic Experiencing and Eye Movement Desensitization and Reprocessing (EMDR).
+Since trauma is held in the mind as well as the body, at Malibu Vista, we provide the full range of trauma therapies to our clients, including Somatic Experiencing and neurofeedback.
 You’ll learn how to cope with overpowering feelings through cognitive behavioral therapy (CBT) and dialectical behavior therapy (DBT).

 We also provide specialized groups to help you cope with anger and grief and loss, which are all natural responses to trauma.
 The ultimate goal of trauma treatment at Malibu Vista is to restore your sense of stability and security so that you can take back your power and live the life you want.